-The good news is there are apps and limitless free and low-cost educational supports available online.
-Start with your local library’s free online resources, then join your local Facebook homeschooling group to connect with other parents who have experience.
+The good news is there are limitless free and low-cost educational apps and supports available online.
+Start with your local library’s free online resources, then join your local Facebook homeschooling group to connect with other parents with experience.
 You can do it!